-My name is Rebecca Branch and I am the mother of two young women.
-I live near New York City and am an architect by trade but an art historian by education.
-My father was an American archaeologist and my mother an Italian Lady.
-I grew up in Rome and New York, attending UC Berkeley for undergraduate work and Columbia for my Ph.D.
-I worked as an assistant to the curator of Greco Roman arts at the Metropolitan Museum in my youth before leaving in order to earn a livable wage.
-I entered the design community and was the interior designer for Donna Karan, Calvin Klein, Revlon, Chanel, Danskin and J. Crew.
+My name is Rebecca Branch, and I am the mother of two outstanding young women, one a scientist working on her Ph.D. at McGill and the other an educator working on her Ph.D. at Oxford.
+I live in the Catskill Mountains in a little town called Hudson and on the Upper West Side of Manhattan, one hundred miles south.
+I am an architect by trade but an art historian by education.
+My father was an American archaeologist and my mother an Italian artist, writer, and socialite.
+I grew up in Rome and New York, shared by divorced parents, attending UC Berkeley for my undergraduate work and Columbia University for my Ph.D.
+I worked as an assistant to the curator of Greco Roman arts at the Metropolitan Museum in my youth before leaving to earn a livable wage.
+I entered the design community and was the interior designer for Donna Karan, Calvin Klein, Revlon, Chanel, Hugo Boss, Armani, Danskin, and J. Crew.
 I also modeled through my college years and into my early thirties.

-I started writing romance novels on a dare two years ago while in-between jobs.
-My first novel was Summer of 71, a story of romance and discovery set in Rome, a city with which I am very familiar and a place where I lecture on Roman history, architecture and Italian culture bi-annually.
-My second book is Great Caesar’s Ghost which continues the story with my hero Maximillian DuPont and is a time travel romance skirting time periods from the first century BC through the modern day and even into the future.
-My third work is A Roman Holiday and continues the series.
-My most recent work is The Resurrection of Griffin Ballard.
-It is my shortest work and is a contemporary romance between an older man and a younger woman.
-I also write short stories and a collection of these will be released shortly.
-They are about motherhood, romance and office affairs and escapades.
+I started writing romance novels on a dare in 2013 while in-between jobs.
+My first novel was Summer of 71, a story of romance and discovery set in Rome, a city with which I am very familiar, and a place where I lecture on Roman history, architecture, and Italian culture bi-annually.
+My second book is Great Caesar’s Ghost which continues the story with my hero Maximilian DuPont and is a time-travel romance skirting periods from the first century BC through the modern-day and even into the future.
+My third work is A Roman Holiday and continues the series, adding Julius Caesar to the time-travel team.

 Here are some pics of me when I was younger and modeling... a small blip in my life, but one that brought me to Italy and exotic places at a young age.
 The other pics are of models who look like me.
 Of particular note is Sonia Aquino, an Italian actress whom I’ve been mistaken for on several occasions; gladly, I might add, as I think she’s lovely.